Sabbath Day: Mondays

 Ed Bacon has been the rector of All Saints Church since 1995.
 During his tenure All Saints has continued its reputation for energetic worship, a radically inclusive spirit, and a progressive peace and justice agenda.

 In 1999 his alma mater, the Candler School of Theology at Emory University, named him their Whiteside Distinguished Preacher.
 His undergraduate school, Mercer University, conferred on him an honorary Doctor of Humanities degree in May, 1999; and in May, 2005, Church Divinity School of the Pacific conferred on him an honorary Doctor of Ministry degree.
+In December, 2005, he was named an Honorary Canon of the Cathedral of St. Paul by the Bishop of the Episcopal Diocese of Los Angeles.

 Prior to coming to All Saints, Bacon served as Dean of the Cathedral of Saint Andrew in Jackson, Mississippi; Rector of St Mark’s in Dalton, Georgia; and Dean of Students and Campus Ministry at Mercer University in Macon, Georgia.